How to Create More Balance in Your Life

 Combine Opposites

 “Balance” is defined as “a condition in which different elements are equal or in the correct proportions.”
-So, a final part of discovering more balance involves discovering where you are off-kilter and combining opposites.
-For instance, if the majority of your time is spent doing work-related tasks, add-in time for play or self-care to create more work and life balance.
-Too much focus upon yourself without investment in others also creates imbalance.
+So, the final part of discovering more balance involves discovering where you are off-kilter and combining opposites.
+For instance, if most of your time is spent doing work-related tasks, add in time for play or self-care to create more work and life balance.
+Too much focus on yourself without investment in others also creates an imbalance.
 Identify how you may be living an imbalanced life and devise a plan of execution for combining the parts of your life that seem to be at opposite extremes.

 Scroll to Top